PZL TS-11 Iskra: Design

 The PZL TS-11 Iskra is an all-metal jet-propelled trainer aircraft.
 It is relatively conventional in layout, featuring a trapezoid-shaped mid-wing arrangement.
 These wings, which only had a gentle angle of sweep along the leading edge, feature air intakes embedded into the wing root.
 The TS-11's single turbojet engine is accommodated within the main fuselage, its exhaust is located beneath the boom-mounted tail fin, which provides the aircraft with a fairly unusual silhouette.
 Both of the crew, typically being the student in the front and instructor in the back, are provided with ejector seats for emergency egress.

-Some models of the TS-11 can be armed; armaments have consisted of a single nose-mounted Nudelman-Rikhter NR-23 cannon with 80 rounds, along with a total of four underwing hardpoints that were compatible with a variety of different weapons, including bombs and rockets.
-Most models of the aircraft lack a radar set; however, the specialised TS-11R reconnaissance variant is provided with such equipment.
-The TS-11 can also be outfitted with various cameras for the purpose of performing aerial photography missions.
-Poland is currently developing the new TS-11S Iskra (Spark) as a future jet trainer.
-It will be equipped with new avionics, strengthened structures and a more powerful engine.
+Fixed armament of this airplane consist of a single nose-mounted Nudelman-Rikhter NR-23 cannon with 80 rounds, along with a total of four underwing hardpoints that were compatible with a variety of different weapons, including bombs and Mars rocket pods loaded with up to 8 S-5 FFARs each.
+Most models of the aircraft lack a radar set; however, the specialised TS-11R reconnaissance variant has been provided with such equipment in a form Bendix RDR radar set with limited air to ground capability.
+The TS-11 can also be outfitted with AFA-39 cameras for the purpose of performing aerial photography missions.